 While very aware of the significance of PPE, most of the miners fail to wear.
 They have a common thought that wearing protective equipment like helmet, safety boot, nose mask, goggles and gloves makes them uncomfortable and hence retards production.
-Some of the personal protective equipment used by a few of them are:
+Some of the personal wears the miners consider Personal Protective Equipment PPE used by a few of them are:

 - i.
 Rubber sandals called "Cayass" in the local language.
 It is light in weight and resistant to slippery; - ii.
-Some of the miners wear hats to prevent their heads from getting dirty; and - iii.
+Some of the workers wear hats to prevent their heads from getting dirty; and - iii.
 Some long sleeves and jackets.